kubernetes/website/docs/concepts/workloads/controllers/daemonset.md

  - DaemonSet controller can make pods even when the scheduler has not been started, which can help cluster bootstrap.

-Daemon pods do respect [taints and tolerations](/docs/concepts/configuration/assign-pod-node/#taints-and-tolerations-beta-feature), but they are created with `NoExecute` tolerations for the `node.alpha.kubernetes.io/notReady` and `node.alpha.kubernetes.io/unreachable` taints with no `tolerationSeconds`.
+Daemon pods do respect [taints and tolerations](/docs/concepts/configuration/assign-pod-node/#taints-and-tolerations-beta-feature), but they are created with `NoExecute` tolerations for the following taints with no `tolerationSeconds`:

+ - `node.alpha.kubernetes.io/notReady`
+ - `node.alpha.kubernetes.io/unreachable`
+ - `node.alpha.kubernetes.io/memoryPressure`
+ - `node.alpha.kubernetes.io/diskPressure`

+When the support to critical pods is enabled and the pods in a DaemonSet are labelled as critical, the Daemon pods are created with an additional `NoExecute` toleration for the `node.alpha.kubernetes.io/outOfDisk` taint with no `tolerationSeconds`.

 This ensures that when the `TaintBasedEvictions` alpha feature is enabled, they will not be evicted when there are node problems such as a network partition.
 (When the `TaintBasedEvictions` feature is not enabled, they are also not evicted in these scenarios, but due to hard-coded behavior of the NodeController rather than due to tolerations).